 Here you'll find the raft of issues we're campaigning on here at the HomeOwners Alliance to get homeowners and aspiring homeowners a better deal

 We campaign for government and industry to give a better deal to homeowners, to help more people to realise their dream of owning their own home, and to make buying, selling, managing and improving a home less difficult and expensive.
-We campaign on issues of concern raised by our members and our Annual Homeowner Survey.
+We campaign on issues of concern raised by our users and our Annual Homeowner Survey.
 We get change by publishing research, speaking out in the media and providing them with case studies, and lobbying ministers, MPs, government officials, regulators and industry participants.
 We also work closely with other groups who share our aims.

 As the only consumer group for homeowners in the UK, we have been extremely successful in getting change: